ayush-dobiwala/ayush-dobiwala/README.md

 - 👋 Hello, I'm @ayush-dobiwala, a passionate computer programmer with a deep love for coding.
+- 🎓 Advance diploma in Computer Programming and Analysis in Seneca Polytechnic.
 - 👀 I'm interested in leveraging my skills to contribute to innovative projects and tackle exciting challenges in the tech industry.
 - 🌱 Currently, I'm dedicated to continuous learning, keeping up with the latest technologies and refining my programming expertise.
 - 💞️ I'm actively seeking collaboration opportunities with like-minded individuals or teams, where I can bring my skills to the table and contribute to meaningful projects.